 The SMART project ran from 2016 till 2020.
 It is now over, but the work continues.
 The core SMART team will continue working under the auspices of the Oslo Research Group Companies, Markets and Sustainability.

-The SMART project has published an introductory report and several detailed draft reports presenting its reform proposals aimed to support the transition to sustainability.
-All feedback is highly welcome!
+The SMART project developed an elaborate set of reform proposals aimed to support the transition to sustainability.
+May the discussion continue!

 What is sustainability?